-If you’re a coaching professional, you need an official life coaching contract that will outline your services and set terms for your coaching partnership with your clients.
-It doesn’t just show that you’re serious about your coaching business but sets clear expectations, protects both you and your coachee in case of a disagreement, and allows you to set your own rules for the collaboration.
+If you’re a coaching professional, you need an official life coaching contract outlining your services and setting terms for your coaching partnership with your clients.
+It doesn’t just show that you’re serious about your coaching business but also sets clear expectations, protects both you and your coachee in case of a disagreement, and allows you to set your own rules for the collaboration.

-Please note though: The information we gathered in this article should not be considered legal advice.
-We are coaches who’ve been in the trenches, but we’re not lawyers, so if you need professional advice about the law, please seek out the help of a lawyer.
+Please note: The information we gathered in this article should not be considered legal advice.
+We are coaches who’ve been in the trenches, but we’re not lawyers.
+So, if you need professional legal advice, please seek out the help of a lawyer.

 Life Coaching Contract Template: What to Include